Kristen Bailey

 Postpartum Weight Loss While Breastfeeding—Achieving the Impossible

 I thought I’d prepared for every scenario of having a newborn—almost.
 Enter breastfeeding.
 There was nothing natural, sweet, or easy about the breastfeeding learning curve I faced.
 I consoled myself through weeks of clogged ducts, antibiotics for mastitis, and flow worries with two thoughts: my baby’s brain and immune system will benefit from this, and I’ll lose postpartum weight faster burning so many calories.
 Yet, only one of those assumptions was true!
 Contrary to all I’d heard and read, I learned quickly breastfeeding doesn’t necessarily make you lose weight.
 As a mom approaching her baby’s first birthday with a few pounds to go, I’m here with a dose of perspective about the postpartum weight loss journey while breastfeeding.
-First, let me add
+As I navigated the

 Postpartum Weight Loss While Breastfeeding—Achieving the Impossible Read More »